sholladay/mop-cli/doc/README.md

 ## Create a rule

 First, choose a name.
-There are a few requirements for naming a rule.
+The requirements for naming a rule are as follows.

  - It must be a valid module ID that we can import with Node's [require()](http://fredkschott.com/post/2014/06/require-and-the-module-system/)
  - It must be URL safe so that people can easily view and share it